-Besides the dam and lake, the area’s best surviving example of New Deal spirit is the snug town of Fort Peck (pop.
-244), built from scratch to house the construction workers, though its current population is but a small fraction of the number that once called it home.
-A few of the old buildings still stand, including the landmark Fort Peck Theatre (200 Missouri Ave., 406/526-9943) on Hwy-24, a huge draw in the area with its summertime plays and musicals.
-One of the greatest places to stay near US-2 in Montana is the original Fort Peck Hotel (175 S. Missouri St., 406/526-3266 or 800/560-4931, closed Jan.-Mar.), long dormant but recently taken over and touchingly (with nary an ounce of avarice) brought back into a semblance of its classic old self.
-Rates are very reasonable, and the restaurant is by far the best in the area.
+Besides the dam and the lake, the area’s best surviving example of New Deal spirit is the snug town of Fort Peck (pop.
+233), built from scratch to house the construction workers, though its current population is but a small fraction of the number that once called it home.
+In the premier issue of Life magazine (November 23, 1936), documentary photographer Margaret Bourke-White profiled the town of Fort Peck as well as the other 18 boomtowns that sprang up in the surrounding area during construction of Fort Peck Dam.
+A few of the old buildings still stand, including the landmark Fort Peck Theatre (406/526-9943) on Hwy-24, a huge draw in the area with its summertime plays and musicals.
+One of the greatest places to stay near US-2 in Montana is the original Fort Peck Hotel (175 S. Missouri St., 406/526-3266 or 800/560-4931, June-Nov.), long dormant but recently taken over and touchingly (with nary an ounce of avarice) brought back into a semblance of its classic old self.
+Rates are reasonable ($75 and up), and the restaurant is by far the best in the area.